-Financial Information
+Chapter 4 - Financial Information

 Southern Nazarene University is among the most affordable Christian colleges in the country.
 To maximize this value, students are encouraged to complete the FAFSA (Federal Financial Aid).

-For the most current financial information related to financial assistance, visit the SNU Web site.
+For the most current financial information related to financial assistance, visit the SNU-PGS Web site: https://pgs.snu.edu/financial-aid

-snu.edu/graduate-financial-aid